 The Car Connection Hyundai Ioniq Overview

 The Hyundai Ioniq breaks new ground among green cars by offering three different powertrains in a dedicated compact hatchback body that's intended to look relatively normal, rather than grabbing attention for its unique propulsion.
 The Ioniq was launched as a hybrid and a battery-electric model for 2017.
-The third and final version, a plug-in hybrid, will be a 2018 model that goes on sale in the fourth quarter of 2017.
+The third and final version, a plug-in hybrid, was made available for the 2018 model year.

 The hybrid Ioniq competes most notably with the Toyota Prius, and Hyundai has managed to beat that car's EPA ratings for fuel economy.
 Other competitors include the Ford C-Max tall hatchback and hybrid versions of several mid-size sedans, including the Hyundai Sonata, as well as the Chevrolet Malibu, Ford Fusion, Kia Optima, and Toyota Camry.
 The electric Ioniq, on the other hand, faces off against the Chevy Bolt EV, Nissan Leaf, BMW i3, and Volkswagen e-Golf, while the plug-in hybrid model—the last to arrive—will go up against the Chevrolet Volt, the plug-in Toyota Prius Prime, and plug-in hybrid versions of the C-Max, Fusion, Sonata, and Optima.